Our mission: To enhance people’s quality of life and independence by providing a range of health and community services.

 The establishment of a voluntary organisation devoted to the welfare needs of its local community was pioneered in Australia by residents of Lane Cove.
 Since the inception of the organisation in 1961, many other communities have followed.

-In 1959, whilst conducting house-to-house visits during her campaign for election to Lane Cove Council, Mrs Claudia Leach found a great void in the community for people in need of assistance at certain times in their lives.
-The outcome was the foundation of the ‘Pool of Service,’ which in 1961 became Lane Cove Community Aid Service (LCCAS).
-Meetings were held at the Council Chambers with volunteers working from home.
+In 1959, while conducting house-to-house visits during her campaign for election to Lane Cove Council, Mrs Claudia Leach found a great void in the community for people needing assistance at a certain point in their lives.
+The outcome was the foundation of the ‘Pool of Service’ which, in 1961, became Lane Cove Community Aid Service (LCCAS).
+Meetings were held at Council Chambers with volunteers working from home.
 In January 1962, LCCAS became independent of Council and at the same time received a grant from Council for administration expenses.
 LCCAS moved to its current location in 1965.

-As demand increased, more services were introduced with the Home Maintenance and Modification Service being added in 1987; the Easy Care Gardening Service in 2002; the In-Home Podiatry Service in 2003 and the Linen Service in 2004.
+As demand increased, more services were introduced with the Home Maintenance and Modification Service being added in 1987; an Easy Care Gardening Service was added in 2002; In-Home Podiatry in 2003 and a Linen Service in 2004.

 History of Hunters Hill Ryde Community Services

-Careng forour community started with several prominent Gladesville residents and business owners including John Evans, a retailer, who saw members of their community struggling and living in poverty
+Caring for our community started with several prominent Gladesville residents and business owners including retailer John Evans, who saw members of their community struggling and living in poverty

-At the time the businesses came together and each donated £10 towards the first budget, and your local community centre was founded on November 24, 1966.
+At the time the businesses came together and each donated £10 towards the first budget, and the local community centre was founded on November 24, 1966.

 - Some of the highlights in the HHRCS history are as follows: